PTSD Counseling Online|Complex PTSD Therapist in California

 "counseling for PTSD in California"

 Expanding your search will increase your choices of therapists.
 This strategy won't limit you to local results.
 You will learn how to resolve trauma more easily when you are comfortable with your therapist.
 A good therapeutic fit is essential.

 According to the National Center for Post Traumatic Stress Disorder, approximately 8 million adults experience PTSD every year.
 You are not alone if you've experienced a traumatic event and are suffering from long-lasting symptoms.
 Suffering from Post Traumatic Stress Disorder is not a sign of weakness.
 Your system is responding to a traumatic experience.
 This response is actually quite normal.
 Trauma & PTSD counseling online can help.

 You are still you.
 Your intense and disturbing thoughts, feelings, and memories do not have to rule your life.
 Your trauma doesn't define you.
 You can get back to being yourself and lead a productive, enjoyable life.
 You deserve the feeling of relaxation.

-I have supported many clients through the process of getting their life back on track.
-I would be happy to help you, too.
+I have supported many clients by providing trauma & PTSD counseling online.
+We work through the process of getting their life back on track.
+As a therapist who offers counseling for complex PTSD in California, I would be happy to help you, too.
 You deserve to live your life without disturbing thoughts and images popping up without your permission.